gregdusek/Project-1/project-worksheet.md

 ## Project Description

-GAME IDEA:
-Fly fishing game ( 2 players).
+FLY FISHING GAME: ( 2 players).
-Win State : Catch the bigger fish and/or most fish.
-Lose State: Catch the least fish or lesser of weight.
+-Winning conditions: Player with the largest fish after 3 casts wins.
+- Use a modal containing 2 buttons [Start Game][Instructions].
-Modal & carousel to choose fishing location
+- Use carousel to pick fishing location.
-Rod/reel parameters (cast distance, line strength, luck) - array Fish parameters (type, size, stamina -> higher stamina is more difficult to reel in) - array
+- Rod/reel parameters (cast distance, line strength, luck) - array
+- Fish parameters (type, size, stamina -> higher stamina is more difficult to reel in) - array

-Actions:
+GAME ACTIONS & ACTION BUTTONS: (use click event listeners)
-Tie your fly
+- Tie Fly
+(BASIC)
+	- Ties random fly from array of flys (dry fly, wet fly, hopper) -Modal states the fly that was tied.

-Cast your fly (random cast distance between 2 numbers) Fly lands & fish strike (random chance to have fish strike when fly lands) Reel in (random distance between 2 numbers)
+- Cast Fly (random cast distance between 2 numbers) (BASIC)
-Fish strike (random chance for fish to strike)
-Set hook & reel in (take into account fish stamina

-Action buttons: (event listeners need for each button)
-	Tie Fly:
-Array of fly’s [dry fly, wet fly, hopper] - make array Alert box for type of fly tied stating ready to fish.

-	Cast:
-Function(?) to check if fly has been tied.
-If a fly is tied, you cast.
-If the fly is not tied, an alert pops up advising to tie a fly.
+	- If no fly is tied, Modal states you can't fish with air, you need a fly.

-	Set Hook:
-		Random timer begins to run, triggered off of fish striking Wait too long to set the hook and fish will get away.
-		Set the hook fast enough and you start to reel the fish in.

-	Reel In:
+	- Modal states fly landed on the water, waiting for fish (EXTENDED)
+		- Random chance for a fish to strike when the fly lands on the water & you have to reel in.

-		Reel in speed
+- Reel In
-			Slow - uses less stamina
-			Fast - more stamina
+(BASIC)
+	-Button decrements from cast distance so it has to be pressed multiple times to reel in fish.
+	- Action takes into account the fish stamina/line strength to potentially have your fishing line break (EXTENDED)
+		- Use 2 reel in buttons (slow/fast)
+			- slow reel-in takes decrements shorter distance with less chance of line breaking
+			- fast reel-in decrements greater distance with greater chance of line breaking
+			- random chance for a fish to strike when reeling in without a fish on the line

+MORE ACTIONS
+(EXTENDED)
+	- Fish "fights back" by swimming away, incrementing the the reel in distance.
+	- Fish strike action triggers a need to set the hook
+		- starts a random invisible countdown for setting the hook
-				Lose too much stamina, line breaks, and fish gets away
+			- if hook isn't set, fish gets away
+				- hook is set, you can real in
+					- set hook button is used

 ## Wireframes